 FAQs

 Yes actually, however, the method will be slightly different and you won't need an electric mixer.
 Whisk together all the dry ingredients.
-Replace the egg with a flax egg and add it to the dry ingredients together with the oil.
+Replace the egg with a flax egg (see instructions below) and add it to the dry ingredients together with the oil.
 Once the dough is slightly sticky (it won't be as sticky as the egg dough), shape cookies by hand and bake for 9-10 minutes.

 More cookie recipes